As students feel more comfortable in our physical space – it is only fair that we continue to challenge them.

 Transition into Year 9

-Every student in Year 7 – 11 begins their next academic year with a Commencement Fortnight (Friday 20 November – Friday 4 December 2020).
+Every student currently in Year 7 – 11 begins their next academic year with a Commencement Program (Friday 20 November – Friday 4 December 2020).
 This is a compulsory transition process.
 Newly enrolled students for the following year are strongly encouraged to participate.
 We may ask your child to complete tasks over the summer holidays.

 Leader Alex Reynolds | 02 6043 5500